hackages/hackjam-react-vs-angular/angular-app/README.md

 Check the comments in the following files for further information.

+Note: Don't forget to type.
+All the types that you need are in the folder `/types`.

 ## Part One

 ### app.component.ts

 For now only the dashboard is displayed.
 The header seems to be missing.
-See what you can do about that
+See what you can do about that.

 ### header.componet.ts